This is where we began:

 Continuing its work in Latin America, the Foundation forms new partnerships with Colombia and Costa Rica.
 In Costa Rica the Peace Education Foundation Program is adopted legislatively on a nation-wide basis.
-The Governor’s Safe and Drug-Free Schools Grant provides training and materials for Miami-Dade county Regions VI schools in Homestead and Florida City.
+The Governor’s Safe and Drug-Free School’s Grant provides training and materials for Miami-Dade county Regions VI schools in Homestead and Florida City.

 We provide training and materials for Miami Inner City Catholic Schools, funded by a Koch Grant.